-Use more conservative strategy could reduce the onset of wheel slippage, but underestimate the available deceleration performances, not allowing to completely exploit the braking actuators and minimize the stopping distance for degraded friction conditions.
-However, the new architecture of bywire system allows to reduce the delay respect to the one in modern EV, thanks to the positioning of the hydraulic component close to the wheel.
-The use of four independent actuators ensures to obtain the optimal brake distribution and increases system safety.
-In order to compensate the uncertainty of the adhesion coefficient we adopt a parabola which slightly deviate from the ideal curve (Fig. 2(3)).
-In this way the front/rear braking allocation strategy appear more robust respect to error in the friction value estimation, resulting in quite reliable exploitation of available friction coefficient.
+Use more conservative strategy could reduce the onset of wheel slippage, but underestimate the available deceleration performances, not allowing to completely exploit the braking actuators and reduce the stopping distance for degraded friction conditions.
+However, the new architecture of by-wire system used allows to reduce the delay respect to the one in modern EV, thanks to the positioning of the hydraulic component close to the wheel.
+The use of four independent actuators ensures to obtain the optimal brake distribution and increases system safety with redundancy.
+In order to compensate the uncertainty of the adhesion coefficient we adopt a parabola which slightly deviate from the ideal curve (Fig.2(3)).
+In this way the front/rear braking allocation strategy appear more robust respect to error in the friction value estimation.